The Layoff Guide

 Am I Eligible for Unemployment in Connecticut?

-You must have earned at least $600 in your highest quarter and total base period wages of at least 40 times your weekly benefit rate.
+You must have earned at least $1,680 in total base period wages (40 times the minimum weekly benefit rate).

-To qualify for unemployment benefits in Connecticut, you must meet these requirements:
+To qualify for unemployment benefits in Connecticut, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit the Connecticut DOL website to file online